History of Mississippi: Civil War

 Grant won the Battle of Port Gibson.
 Advancing toward Port Gibson, Grant's army ran into Confederate outposts after midnight.
 Union forces advanced on the Rodney Road and a plantation road at dawn, and were met by Confederates.
 Grant forced the Confederates to fall back to new defensive positions several times during the day; they could not stop the Union onslaught and left the field in the early evening.
 This defeat demonstrated that the Confederates were unable to defend the Mississippi River line; the Federals secured their needed beachhead.

 General William Tecumseh Sherman's march from Vicksburg to Meridian, Mississippi, was designed to destroy the strategic railroad center of Meridian, which had been supplying Confederate needs.
 The campaign was Sherman's first application of total war tactics, prefiguring his March to the Sea through Georgia in 1864.

-The Confederates didn't have better luck at the Battle of Raymond.
+The Confederates did not have better luck at the Battle of Raymond.
 On May 10, 1863, Pemberton sent troops from Jackson to Raymond, 20 mi to the southwest.
 Brig.
 Gen. Gregg had an over-strength brigade, but they had endured a grueling march from Port Hudson, Louisiana, arriving in Raymond late on May 11.
 The next day he tried to ambush a small Union raiding party.
 The party was Maj.
 Gen. John A. Logan's Division of the XVII Corps.
 Gregg tried to hold Fourteen Mile Creek, and a sharp battle ensued for six hours, but the overwhelming Union force prevailed and the Confederates retreated.
 This left the Southern Railroad of Mississippi vulnerable to Union forces, severing the lifeline of Vicksburg.

 In April–May 1863 Union colonel Benjamin H. Grierson led a major cavalry raid that raced through Mississippi and Louisiana, destroying railroads, telegraph lines, and Confederate weapons and supplies.
 The raid also served as a diversion to take away Confederate attention from Grant's moves toward Vicksburg.

 A Union expedition in June 1864, commanded by General Samuel D. Sturgis, was opposed by Confederate general Nathan Bedford Forrest.
 They clashed at the Battle of Brice's Crossroads on June 10, 1864, and Forrest routed the Yankees in his greatest battlefield victory.

-Free State of Jones and Unionism
+Anti-Confederate Unionism

-Most whites supported the Confederacy, but there were holdouts.
-The most vehemently anti-Confederate areas in Mississippi were Jones County in the southeastern corner of the state, and Itawamba County and Tishomingo County in the northeastern corner.
-Among the most influential Mississippi Unionists were Newton Knight, who helped form the "Free State of Jones", and Presbyterian minister John Aughey, whose sermons and book The Iron Furnace or Slavery and Secession (1863) became hallmarks of the anti-secessionist cause in the state.
-Mississippi would furnish around 545 white troops who served in the Union Army.
+The great majority of whites supported the Confederacy; The main anti-Confederate areas were Jones County in the southeastern corner of the state, and Itawamba County and Tishomingo County in the northeastern corner.
+Leaders of these Unionists included Newton Knight, who helped form the "Free State of Jones", and Presbyterian minister John Aughey, whose sermons were circulated.
+The Unionists furnished around 545 white troops who served in the Union Army.